vfosnar/SCEE/README.md

 * show POIs (tap colored dots for details) and adjust quest dot and pin offsets
   * in some rare cases, existing POIs are not shown.
 No idea why...
 * new quests
-  * ask for level of shops and other places/things inside malls, retail buildings and train stations
+  * ask for level of shops and other places/things inside buildings (if there are at least 5 candidates, and at least one has a level tagged)
   * contact quests for phone and website
   * re-ask/remove surface for badly tagged tracks (by matkoniecz, https://github.com/matkoniecz/Zazolc)
   * service building operator (no proper auto-complete list like ATM operator)